Recent Caritas Network responses

 Mexico Earthquakes, 2017

-The earthquake has severely affected the states of Morelos, Tlaxcala, Puebla, Guerrero, Oaxaca, the State of Mexico and Mexico City.
+In September, 2017, two earthquakes struck Central Mexico, severely affecting areas such as Juchitán, Chiapas, Tabasco, Morelos, Tlaxcala, Puebla, Guerrero, Oaxaca, the State of Mexico and Mexico City.

-Caritas Internationalis is in contact with Caritas Mexico.
-Caritas Mexico, alongside a number of local organisations and groups, is working to asses and assist with the relief effort
+Caritas Mexico, alongside a number of local organisations and groups, was one of the organisations & assisting with the relief effort.

-In early September, Hurricane Irma caused severe damage across is affecting millions of people across the Caribbean, including the Dominican Republic and Haiti, and parts of America, affecting millions of people.
-Numerous outlets have reported that an estimated 60 people have died so far.
+In September 2017, Hurricane Irma caused severe damage across is affecting millions of people across the Caribbean, including the Dominican Republic and Haiti, and parts of America, affecting millions of people.

 Explore some of the previous emergencies we have responded to in the region using the link below.